jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 ==== One File One Resource

-The big advantage of LDP is that it easily maps to the file structure storage of a typical file systems.
+A big advantage of LDP is that it easily maps to the file structure storage of a typical file systems.
 If someone wants to save their Solid Pods on their own machine, it's easy for them to access the data.
 The one file one resource flag signals an LDP server that no @http
 #link("https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Identifying_resources_on_the_Web#fragment")[fragments]